ehpor/hcipy/doc/development/new_release.rst

     .. code-block:: shell

-        aws s3 sync --acl public-read --delete www s3://hcipy.org aws s3 sync --acl public-read docs s3://docs.hcipy.org
+        aws s3 sync --acl public-read --delete --cache-control max-age=604800,public www s3://hcipy.org aws s3 sync --acl public-read --cache-control max-age=604800,public docs s3://docs.hcipy.org

+8. Purge the `CloudFlare <https://cloudflare.com>`__ cache for `hcipy.org <https://hcipy.org>`__.
+This step is not necessary.
+Without it the website will update in at maximum seven days, due to caching of the old website by CloudFlare.

-8. Update this document with any issues, problems or peculiarities that you encountered for later reference.
+9. Update this document with any issues, problems or peculiarities that you encountered for later reference.